mKeRix/room-assistant/docs/guide/quickstart-pi.md

 3. Go to your room-assistant directory by executing `cd ~/room-assistant`.

 4. Run room-assistant by executing `room-assistant`.
 Watch the logs - are all integrations are loaded correctly and is the MQTT connection succesful?
-The congratulations, you configured room-assistant correctly! :tada: New entities should now be appearing under the MQTT integration in Home Assistant Core, which can be viewed in Settings > Integrations.
+Then congratulations, you configured room-assistant correctly! :tada: New entities should now be appearing under the MQTT integration in Home Assistant Core, which can be viewed in Settings > Integrations.

 ::: tip